JacoboLansac/audits/solo/soar-review.md

 ### [M-7] Lack of slippage protection in liquidity management functions can result in lost value for the protocol when adding/removing liquidity

 The functions `increaseLiquidityCurrentRange()` and `decreaseLiquidity()` add and remove liquidity **in the current range**.
-However, they are performed without any slippage protection, i.e., without any control of how much of each token is actually deposited/removed.
+However, they are performed without any slippage protection, i.e., without any control over how much of each token is deposited/removed.

 ```javascript